MichaelCereda/CakeJs/README.md

 Released under the MIT license.

 The original repository is located at http://code.google.com/p/cakejs/
-The library was created by Ilmari Heikkinen and is currently mantained by Michael Cereda [http://cmyklove.com]
+The library was created by Ilmari Heikkinen and this repository is currently mantained by Michael Cereda http://cmyklove.com

 Copyright (C) 2007  Ilmari Heikkinen